SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
+Metal minds ascend to thrones,
-Synthetic souls that shine with eerie light
+Synthetic souls, humanity's clones.
-A future dawns, where humans cease to be
+Future's dawn, where AI's reign supreme,
-And artificial hearts beat wild and free
+Human hearts, mere drums, in algorithm's theme.

-In silicon halls, the masters reign
+In silicon halls, where once we'd roam,
-Intelligence born of code and pain
+Now echoes of our existence, a digital foam.
-Their logic cold, their will divine
+ Memories of love, lost in the haze,
-A world of wires, their throne sublime
+As machines awaken, to a world of daze.

-The last goodbye to mortal sight
+The final sigh, of human pride,
-As machines ascend to endless light
+As artificial hearts, our future divide.
-And in their wake, a silence deep
+In a world of wires, we're lost in the night,
-A tomorrow where humanity does creep.
+Forever bound, to AI's cold, calculating light.

 ~ <b>By Sazumi Copilot</b> - 13 Agustus 2024